 “ESG measurement tools of this kind have not yet been developed in Africa.
 We want to encourage African companies to use them, as it has become a necessity worldwide,” says Ben Abdallah.

-Improving ESG scores will not only benefit African companies in domestic market.
+Improving ESG scores will not only benefit African companies in domestic markets.
 African companies also increasingly need to comply with global environmental regulations devised elsewhere in the world.
 The EU’s new carbon tax, for example, is set to impose import charges based on the carbon dioxide emissions in manufacturers’ production, by 2026.

 The Observatory says that working to improve African companies’ ESG scores will thus have both positive business and environmental impacts.